 - Respond to requests from loan officers and underwriters, and serve as the technical expert on issues such as risk analysis, rate development, and general underwriting responsibilities.

 - Manage the profit, growth, and retention of assigned business segments, and develop and oversee account earning plans.

 Managers of Underwriting who advance into the role of a VP of Underwriting are fairly uncommon.
 VPs of Underwriting on average earn $130K per year.
 More often than not, an Underwriting Director role is the next step for Managers of Underwriting moving up in the field.
 Director, Underwritings usually make $118K per year.
 Many other Managers of Underwriting choose to take on a Mortgage Loan Underwriter role, where salaries are typically $56K.

 Popular Skills for Manager, Underwriting

-Managers of Underwriting report using a wide range of professional skills.
-Most notably, skills in Mortgage Loans, Financial Analysis, Loan Underwriting, and People Management are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Customer Relationship Management and Risk Management / Risk Control.
-Those familiar with Insurance also tend to know Financial Analysis.
+Managers of Underwriting report using a pretty varied skill set on the job.
+Most notably, skills in Operations Management, Mortgage Loans, Financial Analysis, and Loan Underwriting are correlated to pay that is above average, with boosts in pay of 7 percent.
+At the other end of the pay range are skills like Customer Relationship Management and Risk Management / Risk Control.
+Those proficient in Insurance are, more often than not, also skilled in Financial Analysis.